 arrive until Saturday?

-early Saturday morning delivery to the aid stations.
+early Saturday morning delivery to covered bridge aid station.
 Please be sure to have

 your labeled drop bags at Mohican Adventures by 10pm on Friday.
 If, due to

 extenuating circumstances, you arrive later, the race will still make sure your

 bags reach the aid stations on time.
 There is no need to call to inquire.